 Meeting people who have become strong advocates because of their experience helps us understand how TetraMap is contributing to the success of society.

-On Tuesday February 23, Master TetraMap Facilitator Jan Alley invited me to meet Glen Ryan, Principal at St. Anne’s Catholic School Manurewa, Auckland New Zealand.
+Master TetraMap Facilitator Jan Alley invited me to meet Glen Ryan, Principal at St. Anne’s Catholic School Manurewa, Auckland New Zealand.
 Jan has been working with Glen and his team since 2017, providing TetraMap training regularly as one of the central pillars of the school’s ongoing professional development events.

 It was a privilege to meet Glen, who took us into 3 classrooms – each with different age groups.
 Each large classroom catered for around 80-90 learners, with three teachers supporting small groups of 4-5 students at a time while other students self manage their own learning or work collaboratively in groups.
 Rather than the high level of noise I’d expected, I felt a sense of purposeful calm.